mapping-marine-spp-vuln/spp_vuln_mapping/_TODO.md

 To Do:

 * [] Clean AquaMaps species names to match WoRMS names
-* [] Update species vulnerability using AM envelopes for temp, salinity, DO
+* [] Update species vulnerability using AM envelopes for temp, salinity, DO, body size

 - identify a few candidate stressors with data in Halpern et al. 2019
     - shipping (for ship strikes)